RyanFrantz/ryanfrantz.github.io/_posts/2019-10-09-designing-alerts-to-direct-attention.md

 "[O]perators must build and maintain a coherent situation assessment in a changing environment."
 (Woods) A single alert provides a limited view of the system and its operations.
-Engineers will want to step up and out of that view as part of the process of planning which steps to take to address an alert.
+Engineers will want to step up and out of that view as part of the process of planning which actions to take to address an alert.
 They will need to organize their thoughts by looking around at the encompassing environment.

 The more familiar an engineer is with a given alert, the more likely they have a prepared plan.
 Information in the alert may help adjust that plan.
-For others, especially engineers new to a team or on-call rotation, supporting planning and organization is even more critical.
+For others, especially engineers new to a team or on-call rotation, aiding planning and organization is even more critical.

 ## Alert Design